- Immune-mediated (autoimmune)

 - Bacterial/fungal cultures

-Mount Laurel Animal Hospital’s board-certified veterinary dermatologist, Dr. Fiona Lee, specializes in the management of animal skin diseases.
+Mount Laurel Animal Hospital’s, Dr. Fiona Lee, specializes in the management of animal skin diseases.
 Some of the most common reasons for consultation include bacterial and yeast skin/ear infections secondary to an underlying allergy.
 Many of these pets present with itch, hair loss, malodor, redness, rashes, and other lesions.
 Not all allergies are seasonal, as both food allergies and indoor environmental allergies can be year-round.
 Other times, skin changes can be due to immune-mediated diseases or cancers, and treatments would vary greatly.
 Based on discussion with your primary veterinarian, review of your pet’s history, a physical exam, and cytology slides, a veterinary dermatologist can help direct next diagnostic steps and procedures, whether it’s flea control, food trial, skin allergy test, ear flush, CO2 laser, or biopsy.
 If your pet is experiencing allergic symptoms or may have other skin/ear/nail/hair issues, then schedule an appointment today!

 When Should My Pet See A Veterinary Dermatologist?